datateknik-lth/datateknik-lth/EDAF15-algimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 > Pipelined processors use speculative computing to be more efficient.
 This
 > means that they will need to guess the outcome of a branch.
 This can be done
 > with the help of a *Branch History Table*, where the results of the last
-> branhces are stored.
+> branches are stored.
 Without this optimization, instructions following the branch
 > cannot be loaded until the outcome has been determined.

 **Rename Registers**